bettercap/caplets/README.md

 set $ {by}{fw}{env.iface.name}{reset} {bold}» {reset}
 set ticker.commands clear; wifi.show

-# uncomment to disable channel hopping
+# uncomment to only hop on these channels:
-# set wifi.recon.channel 1
+# wifi.recon.channel 1,2,3

 wifi.recon on
 ticker on